sthagen/oasis-open-openc2-yuuki/README.md

     return OpenC2RspFields(status=StatusCode.OK)
 ```

-Functions for Commands that are specified in the Actuator profile, but not implemented by the Actuator should set the `implemented` argument to `False`, and provide a desired response message..
+Functions for Commands that are specified in the Actuator profile, but not implemented by the Actuator should set the `implemented` argument to `False`, and provide a desired response message.
-For example, if you are implementing an ipv6 packet filter, which does not have ipv4 functions, but you want to send proper notifications,
+For example, if you are implementing an IPv6 packet filter, which does not have IPv4 functions, but you want to send proper notifications,
-changing the implementation of these to False should provide the proper "Command Not Implemented" as opposed to "Actuator Not Found".
+changing the implementation of these to False should provide the proper `Unimplemented Command` as opposed to `Actuator Not Found`.
 ```python
 @example.pair('action', 'target', implemented=False)
 def unsupported_command(oc2_cmd: OpenC2CmdFields) -> OpenC2RspFields: